-Excision repair is one of the types of DNA repair systems, which is an enzymatic process and follows a cut, copy and paste mechanism.
-A cutting mechanism involves, removal of the damaged part or unusual bases by the specific enzymes like glycosylases and helicases.
-Then a copying mechanism consists of an enzyme DNA-polymerase I, uses the template DNA to form a copy of new DNA from 3′-OH primer site which replaces the damaged portion of the DNA.
-At last, the pasting mechanism makes the use of DNA ligase to paste the disjointed fragments of the DNA.
+Excision repair is one of the types of DNA repair systems.
+It is an enzymatic process, which follows a cut, copy and paste mechanism.
+A cutting mechanism involves removing a damaged part or unusual bases by specific enzymes like glycosylases and helicases.
+Then, a copying mechanism uses DNA polymerase.

-An excision repair involves two methods, namely BER (base excision repair) and NER (nucleotide excision repair).
-When there is a single unwanted base present in the DNA, it refers as very short patch DNA and to repair this the base excision repair system is employed.
-When more than one unwanted bases are present in the DNA, it refers as short and long patch DNA and requires nucleotide excision repair system.
+It involves two methods: BER (base excision repair) and NER (nucleotide excision repair).
+A very short patch DNA refers to a single unwanted base in the DNA, and a base excision repair system repairs it.
+A short and long patch DNA refers to more than one unwanted bases in the DNA, and it is repaired via a nucleotide excision repair system.

 Content: Excision Repair

 Definition of Excision Repair

 An excision repair refers to the DNA repair mechanism that deals with the damaged part of the DNA by excising either a single unwanted base or nucleotides with the new DNA bases.
 Excision repair uses different enzymes detach and repair the mutated or the damaged part of the DNA.

 Excision repair involves two methods, depending upon the excision mechanism:

 BER refers to the excision repair mechanism, which removes the small base adducts in DNA.
 In simple words, it is a type of short patch excision repair mechanism.